 So tipping while not mandatory, is welcomed.
 For example, we tipped the room staff, the host that took care of us during our dining experience, and the staff that handled our luggage.

 Transportation from the airport to the hotel is not usually included in the rates and it can be very pricey, even for a short boat ride.
 Seaplane transfers are notoriously expensive for that matter.
-So take that into consideration when booking the resort.
+So take that into consideration as well when booking the resort.

-Maldives trip cost for couple: Total
+Total Maldives trip cost for couple in US dollars

 Our bill at the checkout was 1859.65 USD (with taxes), but out of this amount, 240 USD were the PCR tests we had to take in order to be able to return to our country.